openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Divine Insight

-You possess an extraordinary connection to a deity, demi-god, or other divine being which grants you otherworldly insight.
+You possess an supernatural connection to a deity, demi-god, or other divine being which grants you otherworldly insight.
 Once per game session, you can choose a topic relevant to the story.
 The GM shares some information about that topic which might be useful.
 If you’ve just failed a *Learning* attribute roll and use this ability, the GM decides whether to give you information related to that roll or to give you knowledge that is completely unrelated.

 #### Ear of the Emperor